Japan ex-PM Abe gunned down while making election campaign speech | Politics

 Kyodo news service published a photograph of Abe lying face-up on the street by a guardrail, blood on his white shirt.
 People were crowded around him, one administering heart massage.
 Abe was taken to hospital in cardiopulmonary arrest and showing no vital signs.
 He was declared dead at 5:03 p.m.
 (0803 GMT), having bled to death from deep wounds to the heart and the right side of his neck.

 He had received more than 100 units of blood in transfusions over four hours, Hidetada Fukushima, the professor in charge of emergency medicine at Nara Medical University Hospital, told a televised news conference.
-NHK quoted the suspected shooter, identified as Tetsuya Yamagami, as telling police he was dissatisfied with Abe and wanted to kill him.
-The suspect told police he had made multiple handmade explosives and guns in the past, NHK said.
+Nara police said the shooter, identified in the media as Tetsuya Yamagami, was a Nara resident and had worked at Japan's Maritime Self-Defence Forces for three years but now appeared to be unemployed.
+The police said they were investigating whether he had acted alone.

-'BANG AND THEN SMOKE' Police said the suspected shooter was a resident of Nara.
-Media said he had served in Japan's military for three years until 2005.
+The suspect said he bore a grudge against a "specific organisation" and believed Abe was part of it, and that his grudge was not about politics, the police said, adding it was not clear if the unnamed organisation actually existed.
+'BANG AND THEN SMOKE'

 Members of the public laid flowers near the spot where Abe fell.
 TV Asahi reported that Abe's body would be transferred to his Tokyo home on Saturday.
 It was the first killing of a sitting or former Japanese leader since a 1936 coup attempt, when several figures including two ex-premiers were assassinated.